oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     capability keyname above.

-- relationship: must be derived from (or the same as) the relationship type in the requirement definition in the parent node type definition;
+- relationship: must be derived from (or the same as) the relationship type in the requirement definition in the parent node type definition.
-  if relationship is not defined in the parent type then no restrictions are applied.

 - node_filter: a new definition is unrestricted and will be considered in addition (i.e. logical and) to the node_filter definition in the